 Note: Table reports elasticities of exchange rate pass-through into CPI inflation from LSTR models.
-Numbers in parentheses are p-values of estimates.
-R^2 denotes the coefficient of determination and SSR{ratio} is the ratio of sum of squared residuals between LSTR model and the linear specification.
-The following rows corresponds to the misspecification tests: pJB is the p-values of Jarque-Bera normality test, $pLM{AR(4)}$ is the p-values of the LM test of no error autocorrelation up to forth order, $pLM{ARCH(4)}$ is the p-values of the LM test of no ARCH effects up to forth order, pLM_C is the p-values of the LM test of normanity.
+Numbers in parentheses are p-values of estimates. $R^2$ denotes the coefficient of determination and $SSR{ratio}$ is the ratio of sum of squared residuals between LSTR model and the linear specification.
+The following rows corresponds to the misspecification tests: pJB is the p-values of Jarque-Bera normality test, $pLM{AR(4)}$ is the p-values of the LM test of no arcor autocorrelation up to forth order, $pLM{ARCH(4)}$ is the p-values of the LM test of no ARCH effects up to forth order, $pLM_C$ is the p-values of the LM test of parameter constancy and $pLM{RNL}$ is the p-values of the LM test of no remaining nonlinearity.

 However, results are quite different for Belgium and Greece.
 The response of CPI inflation to exchange rate is negatively correlated with the rate of depreciation (See Figure 2 in Appendix B).
 For Belgium, ERPT decreases significantly from 0.1% to 0.04% as the exchange rate is depreciating.
 Since the threshold level is close to zero (c = 0.004), we can say that the extent of pass-through is smaller during the depreciation than in appreciation episodes.
 This is in line with the thesis of Market share objective.
-Faced with a depreciation of the importing country's currency, foreign firms can follow pricing-to-market strategy by adjusting their markups and allow the import price to fall in the currency of destination market.
+Faced with a depreciation of the importing country's currency, foreign firms can follow pricing-to-market strategy by adjusting their markups to maintain market.
+But in the case of an appreciation, they maintain their markups and allow the import price to fall in the currency of destination market.

 Consequently, an appreciation of the importing country's currency might cause larger pass-through than depreciation.